EliAndrewC/l7r/setting/l7r.md

 Many, many of the original Damasu samurai died in the initial Tsume invasion, during the failed attempt to retake Toshi Ranbo, and then in 6 years of front-line fighting in the Lion/Crane war.
 As mentioned above, this makes the current makeup of Damasu lineages quite different from what it was before these events.

-In particular, other vassal families of the Lion clan were eager to reward their own nobles with prestigious appointments in Damasu lands.
-This includes not only the new provinces which were conquered from the Crane clan, but also the new government posts in the Six Ministries in Toshi Ranbo which needed to be filled after the original Ministers were killed in the Tsume invasion.
+In particular, other vassal families of the Lion Clan were eager to reward their own nobles with prestigious appointments in Damasu lands.
+This includes not only the new provinces which were conquered from the Crane Clan, but also the new government posts in the Six Ministries in Toshi Ranbo which needed to be filled after the original Ministers were killed in the Tsume invasion.

 This means that a large chunk of current Damasu samurai were born in other domains (mostly other Akodo domains), and its largest lineages are mostly made up of these "outsider" lineages.